Sleep among corps blancs and other funky artwork at this playful, comfortable hotel in Montparnasse”

 The 20 rooms are divided into three categories according to their size.
 This is Paris so don’t expect oodles of space (13-18 sq.m), but rooms are cleverly designed with curtained cupboards and nifty sliding doors.
 The hotel’s quiet side-street location virtually guarantees a good night’s sleep, and for a quintessential view across the Parisian rooftops, request a room on the top floor.

 Classic Rooms are best employed for short stays, due to their diminutive dimensions and lack of bathtubs.
-During our 2012 revisit, we found ourselves in a Superior Room styled to reflect the Man Ray ‘ambiance’.
-Sheer white blinds and subtle grey walls are punctuated by satin-black curtains and photo frame-like mirrors to create a homage to photography, but also a genuinely cosseting retreat (particularly after a long day on foot).
+During our visit we found ourselves in a Superior Room styled to reflect the Man Ray ‘ambiance’ - a genuinely cosseting retreat (particularly after a long day on foot).
 For optimum comfort, book a Deluxe Room; you’ll get increased square footage, pleasant street views and the added bonus of in-room bathrobes and slippers.